raulcano/dlcspecs/PayoutFunctionSamples.md

 **Considerations:**
 - The payout is in sats, not in BTC.
 This means that the proper units must be used along the construction of the formula using the `sats_per_btc` value.

 - The payout is built to be a non-negative outcome for both parties.
 The typical option's contract payout can be negative when looked as *how much did I lose* relative from what I entered the contract with.
 However, in the DLC arrangement, payouts must always be a non-negative outcome.
-To build a DLC option's contract, the funding transaction serves as a 'pool' of funds from which payouts depend of the outcome, meaning that both parties get either zero or a positive amount.
-The formulas need to be modified accordingly.
+To build a DLC option's contract, the funding transaction serves as a 'pool' of funds from which payouts are sent, meaning that both parties get either zero or a positive amount.
+The formulas need to be built accordingly.
-For example, for the seller of a call option, if the price at expiry is below the strike price, the seller gets:
+For example, if the price at expiry is below the strike price, the seller of a call option gets:
-  - In a typical options contract: `(premium) * num_contracts`.
+  - In a typical options contract: `premium * num_contracts`.
   - In the DLC arrangement:  `(premium + col) * num_contracts`.

 - As described in this document, the `premium` owed to the seller is considered part of the payout at the *end* of the contract, that is, once it is settled.
 For a real life implementation, one may want to separate the premium to be paid upfront, for example, as an additional output to the seller in the funding transaction (and later setting to zero the `premium` variable in these formulas).